Song of the Sanctuary (2024)

 9’40”

-A visual study of the Soviet and post Soviet film era, an exploration and translation of tender moments in cinema during difficult times.
-Translated excerpts of films that have not been translated into English and probably will never be.
-Voiced over by Vasilisa Ikryannikova.
+A visual study of the Soviet and post-Soviet film era: an exploration and translation of tender moments in cinema during times of war.
+In an act of personal resistance, focusing on the soft and gentle when the world is consumed by harshness and rigidity.
+Translated excerpts of films that, at the time of making, had not been translated into English, voiced over by Vasilisa Ikryannikova.

 link